top of page

 After visiting Chatsworth last week with Monty, I thought I'd write a post on what it is like to visit Chatsworth House in Derbyshire with a dog.
 Unlike the National Trust, Chatsworth allows visitors to bring dogs into the gardens.
 (Only guide dogs are allowed in the house.
 Shocking I know, as if any dog would cock their leg on a priceless piece of Chippendale..).
-Whilst if you are a National Trust member you will have to pay, as any dog owning member will know there restrictions on dogs can put a bit of a challenge on any visit to a National Trust property.
-Here dogs are free to roam the gardens on leads and there is also acres of parkland for them to explore.
+Here dogs are free to roam the gardens whilst kept on leads and there is also acres of parkland for them to explore.

-You can visit both the house and garden by purchasing a combined ticket and can enter either first.
+You can visit both the house and garden by purchasing a combined ticket.
 You are able to go in and out the garden as you please, so if you wanted to go round the house, you can take it in turns with one stopping in the garden with your dog, as the other person tours the house.
 Alternatively, garden only tickets are available.

 My dog Monty is a funny dog, he is quite happy stopping at home and gets a bit of a grump on when he realises he is going out.
 However, once he knows he's at Chatsworth he starts his excited squeaky bark!
 The Duchess of Devonshire is a big dog lover, so I always tell Monty to keep his eye out in case he finds himself an aristocratic doggy girlfriend.
 With many other dogs visiting, it is a paradise of smells for dogs and any dog will enjoy themselves.